-We are living in the golden age of the Japanese podcast!
+We are living in the golden age for podcasts about Japan!
 In Japan, as the expat and tourist communities continue to grow on an upward and exponential trend, we have started to see more and more podcasts that are focused on producing content catered toward these audiences.
 Said podcasts transcend thematic boundaries: language learning tools, news, culture, comedy, travel and more.

-Here we will introduce 11 of the internet's favorite English-speaking, Japan-centric podcasts in three different categories: Language, Culture, and Living and Working in Japan.
-Each podcast introduction features exclusive insights from the entrepreneurs who got them going!
+Here we will introduce 11 of the internet's favorite English-speaking podcasts about Japan in three different categories: Language, Culture, and Living and Working in Japan.
+Each introduction features exclusive insights from the entrepreneurs who got them going!

 - Table of Contents